-Items not owned by Treasure Valley libraries may be requested via Interlibrary Loan if not in high demand or new.
+Items not owned by Treasure Valley libraries may be requested via Interlibrary Loan if the item is not in high demand or new.
 Newer items may be requested for purchase at the library, for placement on hold if purchased.

 To place a locally owned item on hold:

 First, search for item.
-When viewing description screen, click on the button that says: "Place Hold".
+When viewing description screen, click on the button that says: "Place Request".

 Enter your 14-digit library card number (no spaces) and your 4-digit PIN number (default is the last 4 digits of the phone number in your library account, unless you specified otherwise).